 Per the California Environmental Quality Act (CEQA), prior to considering approval of the proposed Central SoMa Plan and related approval actions, the San Francisco Planning Commission must make and adopts the findings of fact and statement of overriding considerations and adopt recommendations regarding mitigation measures and alternatives based on substantial evidence in the whole record.
-Exhibit I contains all of the information related to the proposed CEQA Findings, including (1) the case report, (2) the draft Resolution to make findings and a Statement of Overriding Considerations, (3) the draft CEQA Findings, (4) the draft Mitigation Monitoring and Reporting Program, and (5) a memo providing an evaluation per CEQA of changes to the Plan since the Plan's introduction.
+Exhibit I contains all of the information related to the proposed CEQA Findings, including (1) the case report, (2) the draft Resolution to make findings and a Statement of Overriding Considerations, (2A) the draft CEQA Findings, and (2B) the draft Mitigation Monitoring and Reporting Program.